pgrabolosa/gfxhelper/README.md

     	return 0;
     }

-Save this code to a file `toto.c`.
-Then execute the script `build/default/build.sh` from the project with a path to `toto.c` as argument.
-This will build the library and an executable from `toto.c`.

-TODO: a better documentation + release.
+Then:

+  1. Save this code to a file, let's name it `my_custom_main.c`.
+  2. Then build the library (if not already done) `cmake --build . --target GfxHelper`
+	3. Compile and link against the library (and Gtk+3): `gcc -L. -I./src my_custom_main.c -lGfxHelper`

 ## Mac Support